izgzhen/bbq-sg/README.md

-BBQ-Static Generator
+BBQ Static Generator
 ---

-BBQ-SG is defined as a static generator of blog posts, like [mine hosted on GitHub Pages](http://blog.zhenzhang.me).
+BBQ-SG is defined as a static generator of blog posts (not barbecue), like [mine hosted on GitHub Pages](http://blog.zhenzhang.me).
 It is organized as a library and user can write simple script to drive it.

 The key idea behind this tool is that, the whole site can be rebuild from a single folder containing all markdown raw text and its related image.
 Information should be self-contained and always readable rather than hashed into some other place like a DB.